zinns/HTML-Course/05/forms.md

    - Country
    - Remarks (this field should have a text area)

-3. In other branches make forms as shown in the following images.
+3. In another branch clone the forms shown in the following image.

 ![Alt text](form-facebook.jpeg)

+4. In another branch clone the forms shown in the following image.

 ![Alt text](form-twitter.jpeg)

+5. In another branch clone the forms shown in the following image.

 ![Alt text](form-insta.png)

+6. In another branch clone the forms shown in the following image.

 ![Alt text](form-tiktok.png)